sidlogin/webpack5-ninja/Plugins/HTMLWebpackPlugin/README.md

-# Implementation of HTMLWwbpackplugin in Webpack.js.
+# Implementation of HTMLWebpackplugin in Webpack.js.
 - install the html-webpack-plugin npm

 ## Basic Webpack: